-1Briefly describe the County's realignment target population supported by the block grant:
+Briefly describe the County's realignment target population supported by the block grant: 1

-During the 2022-2023 fiscal year Lake County Probation (LCPD) supervised ten juveniles adjudicated as wards of the juvenile court based on an offense described in 707(b) or 290.008 of the California Penal Code.
-These juveniles make up approximately 13% of Lake County's supervised caseload for the fiscal year.
+The Lake County Probation Department (LCPD) supervised nine juveniles in the 2023 calendar year and twelve juveniles in 2024 who were adjudicated as wards of the juvenile court based on an offense described in 707(b) or 290.008 of the California Penal Code.
+These juveniles made up approximately 19% of Lake County's caseload in 2023 and 23% in 2024.